-The project description from the client was as follows:
+The project description from the client is as follows:

 Children with limited mobility often do not receive the much-needed exposure to socialization to develop cognitively.
 Existing research shows that enabling young children with self-control of their environment can have meaningful impacts on the long-term outcomes given such impairments as cerebral palsy or muscular dystrophy.
 One place to start and increase mobility is in the home.
-Imagine you are a toddler, who isn't yet able to walk or crawl on your own, and you want to play with a toy on the other side of the room. heck going to happen if you How the is that cannot walk or crawl?
+Imagine you are a toddler, who isn't yet able to walk or crawl on your own, and you want to play with a toy on the other side of the room.
+How the heck is that going to happen if vou cannot walk or crawl?

-The goal of this project was to design and fabricate a Do-It-Yourself in-home gravity balancing harness system that parents of children with movement disabilities can build with limited resources.
+The goal of this project will be to design and fabricate a Do-It-Yourself in-home gravity balancing harness system that parents of children with movement disabilities can build with limited resources.